neondatabase/website/content/docs/introduction/high-availability.md

 ![Neon architecture diagram](/docs/introduction/neon_architecture_4.jpg)

-The diagram shows this separation of compute (Postgres endpoints) from storage (Safekeepers, Pageservers, and object storage in S3).
-Reliability on the compute side is handled largely by our ability to spin up near-instant computes, while redundancy on the storage side involves replication of data across [Availability Zones](https://en.wikipedia.org/wiki/Availability_zone) within a region.
+The diagram highlights the separation of compute (Postgres endpoints) from storage (Safekeepers, Pageservers, and cloud object storage).
+Compute reliability is maintained by our ability to spin up near-instant computes, while storage redundancy involves replication of data across [Availability Zones](https://en.wikipedia.org/wiki/Availability_zone) within a region.

 ## What high availability means to us